After spending the previous day in Shinjuku & Shibuya, I decided to get out of Tokyo & take a day trip to Kamakura.

 The bell was made in 1301 and is listed as a Japanese National Treasure.
 I resisted the urge to ring it, and then headed back down the hill after admiring the view, which stretched all the way to Mt.
 Fuji.

-Due to my earlier lack-of-breakfast experience, I was starving.
+Due to my earlier lack-of-breakfast experience prior to starting my Kamakura day trip, I was starving.
 There was only one issue: the area near Kitakamakura station is bereft of anything but houses, Engaku-ji, and the station itself.
 This is at least the case along the road that passes to the east of the train tracks.
 I assumed there would be more if I walked toward Kamakura, and I was correct.
 I found a noodle shop called 鎌倉五山 (Kamakuragosan).
 I didn’t necessarily need more soup, but given the limited options, it was the best I was going to do.

 Of all the restaurants I went in Japan, this was the least outwardly friendly to non-English speakers, but even then, I was just fine.
 The service was still great.
 With no English on the menu, I pointed to a photo, and received my udon noodle soup.
 It had more vegetables than to my liking, but was otherwise tasty.
 The walls of the restaurant had a few autographs on them from unknown celebrities, so I was not the only famous person to have eaten here.